iv4xr-project/japyre/docs/SquareWorldExample.md

 #### Using a trained model

 Above you have seen how to use a trained model in Python.
-What if we want to use a trained model (located in Python) from Java?
+So this scheme works.

+But what if we want to use a trained model (located in Python) from Java?
 TO DO :)